 Made with fresh wholefood ingredients – which are easy to find at any supermarket, health store, food markets or on-line store.

 First, you need to prepare the sweet potato fries and put them in the oven to bake.

 While the fries are cooking in the oven, cook up the bacon, prepare the guacamole and make the mayonnaise.

 Once you are finished preparing everything and the sweet potato fries are ready, you then need to load up your bowl.

-I like to place the fries at the bottom of my bowl (or plate), followed by the bacon, then I spoon the guacamole and the mayonnaise over the top.
+When ready to serve, place the fries at the bottom of the bowl (or plate), add the bacon, then spoon the guacamole and the mayonnaise over the top.